Sister Wedding Dress for Brother: Groom & Bride Brother Dress for Wedding 2026

 Indo-Western Sherwani – Perfect Groom’s Brother Wedding Dress

 Want tradition with an edge?
 This is your lane.
-The Indo-Western sherwani keeps the soul of Indian craft but modernises the outline: asymmetric hems, drape kurtas under compact jackets, sleek metal buttons, and sharp collar lines.
-For 2025, designers are leaning into matte metallic thread on silk blends for day, and velvet accents or brushed jacquards for night.
+The Indo-Western sherwani keeps the soul of Indian craft but modernises the outline: asymmetric hems, draped kurtas under compact jackets, sleek metal buttons, and sharp collar lines.
+For 2026, designers are leaning into matte metallic thread on silk blends for day, and velvet accents or brushed jacquards for night.
 Try an asymmetrical sherwani with tapered trousers, add a slim brooch and mojaris, and you’re ceremony-ready without shouting.
 If there’s an engagement cocktail on the calendar, this also doubles as an engagement dress for the bride's brother, contemporary enough for the party, unmistakably desi in the photos.

 Classic Kurta Pajama – Timeless Outfit for the Bride’s Brother